Insurance & Reinsurance

 James also acts for and against insurance brokers and other insurance intermediaries in professional negligence claims.

-In the latest edition of Legal 500, James is recommended as a Leading junior and is described as “Both detailed and excellent technically”
+In the latest edition of Legal 500, James is recommended as a Leading junior: “His drafting is technically excellent and very persuasive; he is also likeable, clever and easy to work with”.

 - Brit UW Ltd v F&B Trenchless Ltd Lloyd’s Rep IR 69; EWHC 2237 (Comm) – Acted for the insured tunneling contractor where insurers were seeking to avoid their public liability insurance (with Daniel Shapiro).